Node and component

 We can see that the default texture turns into the texture we assigned.
 This is what Sprite component does: rendering image textures.

 Any resources that are set on the component, such as SpriteFrame, will load automatically when the scene loads.
-In a custom component, you can also declare the type of resource that needs to be set and automatically loaded, as described in Acquire and Load Asset.
+In a custom component, you can also declare the type of resource that needs to be set and automatically loaded, as described in Acquire and set asset.

 Node properties affecting sprite component rendering